dulibrarytech/oclc-reclamation/README.md

 mid-execution.

 For Mac users: You can prevent idle sleep while a script is running by using the `caffeinate` command-line tool.
+From the Terminal, just prepend `caffeinate -i` to the desired script command.
+For example:
+`caffeinate -i python update_alma_records.py inputs/update_alma_records/filename.csv`
 With this approach, you won't have to adjust your sleep settings.
-Example (from the Terminal, run the following command):
-`caffeinate -i python update_alma_records.py inputs/update_alma_records/filename.csv`

 #### `update_alma_records.py`